ericleib/ngx-remark/README.md

 - The headings of depth 1 are customized with a red color.
 - The `remarkTemplate` attribute must be set to the name of the [MDAST](https://github.com/syntax-tree/mdast) node type.
 - The `let-node` attribute is required to make the `node` variable available in the template.
 The `node` variable is of type `Node` and can be used to access the properties of the node.
-- Since the heading node might have children (in particular `text` nodes), the `markedNode` directive is used to render the children of the node.
+- Since the heading node might have children (in particular `text` nodes), the `remarkNode` directive is used to render the children of the node.

 It is possible to use the structural shorthand syntax for the `remarkTemplate` directive: